-Weight training is a great way to increase strength, build muscle and to burn body fat, therefore reducing your body fat percentage.
+Weight training is a great way to increase strength, build muscle mass and to burn body fat, therefore reducing your body fat percentage.
 This article will give you some great weight training tips for both building muscle and getting stronger.

 Weight training itself is not as effective as running or other cardio intensive workouts for burning calories in the short term.
 However a high repetition high intensity weight training workout is still an effective way to burn off some calories and improve your metabolism, which will benefit your fat burning goals in the long term.

-How to build natural muscle mass and get stronger?
+How to build natural muscle and get stronger?

-Simply you’ll need to work the muscles hard enough to trigger muscle development for size and strength.
+Simply, you’ll need to work the muscles hard enough to trigger muscle development for size and strength.
 Your training also needs to be consistent in frequency and duration.

 Sets and Reps